emlearn/emlearn-micropython/docs/getting_started_host.rst

 .. currentmodule:: emlearn-micropython

-emlearn models work anywhere there is a C99 compiler available.
+emlearn-micropython runs on most platforms that MicroPython does.
-This includes common desktop platforms such as Linux, Mac OS, Windows, etc.
+This includes common desktop platforms such as Linux, Mac OS, Windows, et.c.
 Since you need such a host platform to develop the Python machine-learning, it is convenient also to do the first tests of the model on the host.

 Prerequisites
 ===========================

-You need to have installed **Python** (version 3.6+), and a **C99 compiler** for your platform (GCC/Clang/MSVC).
+You need to have installed **Python** (version 3.10+), and a **C99 compiler** for your platform (GCC/Clang/MSVC).

-On Windows, the Windows Subsystem for Linux (WSL) is recommended, but MSCV and cmd.exe/Powershell can also be used.
+On Windows, the **Windows Subsystem for Linux (WSL)** is recommended.

 Install scikit-learn
 ===========================